dmytro/nagira/README.md

 See more in {file:FEATURES.rdoc} and API documentation in {file:API.md}

-## Documentation

-YARD documentation included with the project, run `yardoc` in project root directory.
-Generated YARD docs are available at http://dmytro.github.com/nagira

 ## How and why?

 ### Provide simple and consistent way for information exchange with Nagios